Good Tunes: The fascinating connection between music and health

 Billed as a 'series about pieces of music with a powerful emotional impact,' Soul Music features iconic songs ranging from opera to pop, Star Spangled Banner and Mozart's Requiem to Prince's Purple Rain.

 Interlaced with background on the song's origins from band members and musicologists are a series of individuals sharing very personal stories about the song's impact on them during a pivotal period in their lives.

 These are just a few examples of the power of music, and we’ve just scratched the surface on the connection between music and health.
 We’ve been aware that there has been some connection pretty much since the beginning of recorded human history, but we are seeing it more now thanks to the proliferation of music streaming services and devices.
 Music is more portable and accessible now than it has ever been before, and it is giving people more opportunities to take advantage of the benefits that music has always had to offer; and even explore new ways to integrate into everyday life.

 So, the next time you’re feeling anxious, need help cranking out one last rep in the gym or need some extra help staying focused, try listening to some music that you like.
 You might be surprised by how much it helps.

+About D.J.
 D.J.
 Smith is the Founder of CiV Digital.
-He’s been in the digital space since gopher sites were actually a thing and writes regularly on digital brand care and strategy.
+He’s been in the digital space since gopher sites were actually a thing and writes regularly on brand discovery and digital strategy.
 A curator of beats, tones and playlists, he can often be found jamming to (or sharing) some of his favorite tunes.